-Images take lots of space on the storage, plus improper size images slow down page load speed.
+Images take lot of space on the storage, plus improper size images slow down the page loading speed.
 Smush automatically compresses the images at the time of uploading.
 You can also bulk smush all the uploaded images at once, which are not compressed yet.

 This plugin by Icegram does a fantastic job to collect emails from visitors.
-It has customize-able newsletter signup for to collect emails.
-You can put signup for anywhere on the posts or somewhere on the widget section.
+It has customizable newsletter signup to collect emails.
+You can put a signup form anywhere on the post or somewhere on the widget section.

-Whenever someone subscribe by an email, he/she will get a confirmation email to confirm he subscription.
+Whenever someone subscribes by email, he/she will get a confirmation email to confirm the subscription.
 You will also be notified by an email when someone joins.

 5 | WP Mail SMTP

-By default, WordPress sends emails from an email ID with its own, like [email protected].
+By default, WordPress sends emails from an email ID of its own, like [email protected].
 This looks unprofessional to your subscribers.
 Sometimes WordPress does not send emails due to some malfunctions.

-This plugin will save you from these.
+This plugin will liberate you from these.
 You can send emails using your own custom email account or an email account by Gmail.
-After that, every email will be delivered through that email, to subscribers and to you.
+After that, every email will be delivered through that email both, to subscribers and to you.

 WordPress also recommends this plugin.
-It automatically checks the comments and checks if it is spam comments.
-If it found the comment is looking like spam, then it sends the comment to the spam filter.
+It automatically checks the comments and checks if those are spam comments.
+If it found the comment to look like spam, then it sends the comment to the spam filter.

-If you started your blog already, you might notice some irrelevant comments.
-And these spam comments increases day by day.
-This plugin takes care of these.
-You can check theses comments under the spam tab on the comment section and delete the comments at once.
+If you already started your blog, you might have noticed some irrelevant comments.
+And the amount of these spam comments increases day by day.
+This plugin takes care of this.
+You can check these comments under the spam tab on the comment section and delete the comments at once.

 7 | WP Fastest Cache